 Caleb hugged her.
 “Goodbye, Mom.”
 And after a long stare back, he dropped his head and pulled shut the heavy wooden doors to the study as he left the room.

 Olivia sliced the envelope’s seal using the silver opener, with the Glass family crest, sitting on Ben’s desk.
-She looked at him as she pulled out the contents.
+She pulled out the contents and spoke to Ira.
 “You mentioned you had one more message for me?
 I’d prefer to know before I read my husband’s letter.”

-“Yes,” Ira said, noticing the skin under her eyes had grown darker since he first arrived.
+“Yes.”
+Ira noticed the skin under her eyes had grown darker since he first arrived.
 “Ben asked me upon his death to locate a woman named Rowena Hector.
 My associates are searching for her based on brief details Ben offered to me at the time.
 I know little of her nor what he put in the letter.
 Do you know anyone named Rowena Hector?”

 Olivia’s eyes grew wider and her lips thinned out.
 “I do not, but I’m about to discover what secrets my husband has kept.”
 She unfolded the parchment with a delicate ease and read its contents.
 “I recognize his penmanship.
 He had distinct round and tall O’s whenever he wrote out my name.”